rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ![ARM_kit](images/ARM_kit.png)

-## Configure VsCode for ARM Development
+## Configure VSCode for ARM Development

 Open the debugger launch.json file by navigating to the Debug pane (Ctrl + Shift + D) and clicking the gear at the top of the screen:

 ![Open vscode debugger launch.json](images/vscode-debuggerLaunch.png)

-Add a configuration entry to the launch.json file that looks something like this:
+Add a configuration entry to the launch.json file that looks something like this (be sure to substitute the correct folder name for your version of the gcc-arm compiler):

 ```json
 {